Right-angled Artin subgroups of Artin groups: Coxeter groups and Artin groups

 \end{remark}

-\begin{remark} The main impetus for the authors of \cite{dls} to consider a generalized Tits Conjecture was the computation of \emph{action dimension} of $\RAAG$'s in \cite{ados}.
+\begin{remark} The motivation in \cite{dls} behind generalizing the Tits Conjecture was the computation of \emph{action dimension} of $\RAAG$'s in \cite{ados}.
 This is the minimal dimension of a manifold model of the classifying space $B(\RA)$.
 This is obviously monotone, in the sense that if $H$ is a subgroup of $G$, then the action dimension of $G$ is greater than the action dimension of $H$.
 Therefore, if the Generalized Tits Conjecture was true, the action dimension of the Artin group $A$ is larger than the action dimension of $\RA$, and in many cases this would lead to a complete calculation for $A$.
 On the other hand, combined work of Davis-Huang and Le gave a nearly complete computation for the action dimension of Artin groups (contingent on the $K(\pi,1)$-conjecture) without using the conjecture (it was enough that the standard free abelian subgroups inject into $A$ and intersect as expected) \cite{dh16}, \cite{le}. \end{remark}